Home >

-Tarhe was born near present-day Detroit in 1742.
+Tarhe was born near present-day Detroit in 1742 and he belonged to the Porcupine tribe of the Wyandottes.
 Like many Native peoples, Tarhe opposed white settlement of the Ohio Country.
-He fought to prevent the invasion of American settlers into their land.
+He fought to prevent the invasion of American settlers onto the land they had used for a number of years.

-In one incident, a village of Mingo was attacked by British colonists resulting in the death of 11 Mingo Indians.
-Most of those killed were the family of Chief Logan.
-Chief Logan begged Chief Cornstalk of the Shawnee, to seek revenge against those who had committed this atrocity.
-Cornstalk, though reluctant to do so, sent 24 warriors into western Pennsylvania where they killed 13 settlers.
+In one incident, a friendly village of Mingo's, that welcomed early pioneers into their village, was attacked by British colonists when they misunderstood their gestures.
+The attack resulted in the death of 11 Mingo Indians.
+Most of those killed were part of Chief Logan's family.
+Chief Logan who was away from the village at the time, begged Chief Cornstalk of the Shawnee, to seek revenge against those who had committed this atrocity.
+Cornstalk, though reluctant to do so, sent 24 warriors into western Pennsylvania where they killed 13 settlers in revenge.

 Tarhe helped negotiate many treaties during the time he was Grand Sachem.
 He repeatedly attempted to hold his tribe together and to serve other tribes in the area as well.